fmahoudeau/ShelfNet-Human-Pose-Estimation/README.md

-# Fast accurate Human Pose Estimation using ShelfNet with PyTorch
+# Fast and accurate Human Pose Estimation using ShelfNet with PyTorch

 This repository is the result of my curiosity to find out whether **ShelfNet** is an efficient CNN architecture for computer vision tasks other than semantic segmentation, and more specifically for the human pose estimation task.
 The answer is a clear yes, with **74.6 mAP** and **127 FPS** on the MS COCO Keypoints data set which represents a 3.5x boost in FPS compared to **HRNet** for a similar accuracy.